TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 1/Luke 1.8.md

 ---

-Now it came to pass, while he executed the priest's office before God in the order of his course,
+Now it happened, while he executed the priest's office before God in the order of his division,